gtremper/FoodTruck/README.md

 Food Truck Finder
 =================

-This is the best way to find good and portable food in the City.
+Demo app that you can use to find foodtrucks in SF.

 The data used is from https://data.sfgov.org/Permitting/Mobile-Food-Facility-Permit/rqzj-sfat